syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WebKit.md

 Syncfusion Essential PDF supports HTML to PDF conversion by using the advanced Qt WebKit rendering engine.
 This converter can be easily integrated into any application on .NET platforms such as Windows Forms, WPF, ASP.NET, ASP.NET MVC and ASP.NET Core to convert URLs, HTML string, SVG and MHTML to PDF, and convert other formats like HTML to MHTML, HTML to SVG, and HTML to image.

-Qt WebKit rendering is accurate, and the result preserves all the graphics, images, texts, fonts, and the layout of the original HTML document/webpage.
+Qt WebKit rendering is accurate, and the result preserves all the graphics, images, text, fonts, and the layout of the original HTML document/webpage.

 It does not require external dependencies like browsers, printer drivers, or viewers.